TwothyLanguage/language/README.md

-# language
+# Twothy
-Twothy Language made with Python.
+Twothy is a programming language made in Python.